babylonhealth/web-interview/README.md

 Expects an object in the request's body with the following information:

 * `userId`: `Int`. the user's ID that this appointment is for
-* `timeSlot`: The user's selected time slot as a `Date ISO 8601`.
+* `dateTime`: The user's selected time slot as a `Date ISO 8601`.
 * `notes`: `String`.
 Any notes the user added when booking. _note_: not required, can be null.
   The endpoint responds with a 200 status on success.
+* `type`: `String`.
+The type of the appointment like `GP appointment` or `Physio appointment`.

 ## Bonus points

 If you feel like spending a bit more time on this then here are some additions you can make to the page!

 * There is an extra endpoint in our api at: `GET /users/:userId/family-members`.
 This will return an array of user Id(s) that represent the user's family members.
-In the design, add the 'Edit' button next to the user's name.
+In the design, add the 'Change' button next to the user's name in `design/new-appointment.png`.
 When pressed, this should allow you to choose a family member instead of the user.
 This should be reflected in your final `POST` request, where the `userId` should be the family member's rather than the user's.

-* Add an 'Upload picture' capability to the request.
-This should be added to the final `POST` request as such:

-  * `image`: Base64 encoded `String` of an image the user uploaded from their device.
-Max size: **5mb**

 * Feel free to comment and iterate on the design; we would love to hear your opinion about any aspect of this page.